 Our orthopedic surgery department performs comprehensive total joint procedures, including hips, shoulders and knees.

 Total joint replacement is a surgical procedure in which parts of an arthritic or damaged joint are removed and replaced with a metal, plastic or ceramic device called a prosthesis.

 Joint replacements can help reduce pain, regain mobility, and help you return to your daily activities.

-Harrington Physician Services Orthopedic Practice specializes in total joint replacement surgery.
+Dr. Young-Ho Oh and Dr. Russell Donnelly specialize in total joint replacement surgery.
 Our physicians have many years of experience and offer a completely customized approach to resolving your pain and immobility.

 All our total joint replacement procedures are closely monitored by our surgical team and nursing team to ensure accurate limb alignment and reduced blood loss and in-patient hospital stay.

 We offer a comprehensive Total Joint Preparation Class to our participants.
 Our active group consists of members from our orthopedic office, our nursing and surgical team, our case management department, and our physical therapy staff.